alangrainger/obsidian-google-photos/README.md

 The way that Photos API generates the URLs, the direct image links are only available for a short time and then they expire.
 So while you could add them to your notes, they would stop working at some point.

+This means you can't have a remote thumbnail image, and you can't have a link to the thumbnail either.

 ## Attribution
 Loading spinner from [loading.io](https://loading.io/)